PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs.md

 ## Obtaining the SessionSig in NodeJS

 You can use any wallet or signing method with session signatures because the `getSessionSigs()` function supports passing a callback called `authNeededCallback` that will be fired when a wallet signature is needed.
-You can see an example of this here: https://github.com/LIT-Protocol/js-serverless-function-test/blob/main/js-sdkTests/sessionKeys.js#L31
+You can see a code example of this [here](https://github.com/LIT-Protocol/js-serverless-function-test/blob/main/js-sdkTests/sessionKeys.js#L31).

 The `getSessionSigs()` function will generate a session key for you automatically and attempt to store it in LocalStorage.
 In case you have not polyfilled LocalStorage, you may instead generate the session key yourself using `generateSessionKeyPair()` and store it however you like.
 You can then pass it to `getSessionSigs()` as the `sessionKey` param.

 ## Obtaining the SessionSig when user doesn't have a wallet

 You can use Oauth login with services including Discord and Google when the user doesn't have a wallet.
-You can see an example of how to do this using Google Oauth here: https://github.com/LIT-Protocol/oauth-pkp-signup-example/blob/main/src/App.tsx#L50
+You can see an example of how to do this using Google Oauth [here](https://github.com/LIT-Protocol/oauth-pkp-signup-example/blob/main/src/App.tsx#L50).

 ## Clearing the stored session key and signature